CALL TODAY FOR A FREE CONSULTATION

 The purpose of NDAs is to protect the confidentiality of information that is not protected by other intellectual property rights such as trademarks or patents.
 For example, NDAs can prohibit employees from sharing the contact information of clients, and they can prevent employees from talking to people outside the organization about a business project that is in its early stages.
 Some NDAs remain in force only as long as the employee continues working for the organization, but some continue for a limited period after the business relationship ends.

-NDAs do not have to take place between an employer and an employee.
+NDAs do not have to be between an employer and an employee.
 Sometimes businesses that wish to collaborate with each other will sign an NDA to prevent each party from revealing the other’s secrets in a way that would be detrimental to fair competition.

 Contact Zimmerman & Associates About Non-Disclosure Agreements in Georgia